Television Centre, London: Reopening

 On 29 June 2020, Television Centre turned 60 years old and the Royal Television Society released a commemorative programme to celebrate.

+On 20 May 2025, it was announced that all four ITV Studios Daytime shows would leave Television Centre as part of a schedule change that would take effect in January 2026, with Good Morning Britain moving to the headquarters of ITN, and the other three (Lorraine, This Morning and Loose Women) also leaving.
+Although unconfirmed, Peston would also be leaving Television Centre and moving to a new as-yet unknown location.
+It was later announced that Lorraine, This Morning and Loose Women would all move to The Hospital Club in Covent Garden.
+This means Studio TC2 and TC3 will now be available to other television productions, especially Studio TC3 which had been block booked for Good Morning Britain and This Morning, who had permanent sets built into the studio.
+From January 2026, Studios TC2 and TC3 will be available for the first time since 2018 to other television programmes.

 The building

 Design

-The overall design from the air appeared to resemble a question mark in shape.
-The architect, Graham Dawbarn, CBE (Norman & Dawbarn), drew a question mark on an envelope (now held by the BBC Written Archives Centre) while thinking about the design of the building, and realised that it would be an ideal shape for the site.
+The overall design from the air appears to resemble a question mark in shape.
+The architect, Graham Dawbarn, (Norman & Dawbarn), drew a question mark on an envelope (now held by the BBC Written Archives Centre) while thinking about the design of the building, and realised that it would be an ideal shape for the site.
 An article in The BBC Quarterly, July 1946, proposed a circular design, several years before Dawbarn drew up his plans.

-The building featured a central circular block (officially known as the Main Block, but often referred to by staff as the "doughnut") around which were studios, offices, engineering areas and the News Centre.
-The circular shape allowed similar length video signal cables from all of the studios to the central VT area, allowing analogue TV signals to remain synchronised between the different studios for multi-studio broadcasts.
+The building features a central circular ring (officially known as the Main Block, but often referred to by BBC staff as the "doughnut"), which comprises a central courtyard around which were studios, offices, engineering areas and the News Centre.

-Helios

-In the centre of the main block was a statue designed by T. B. Huxley-Jones of Helios, the Greek god of the sun, to symbolise the radiation of television around the world.
-At the foot of the statue were two reclining figures, symbolising sound and vision, the components of television.
-It was originally a fountain, but owing to the building's unique shape it was too noisy for the staff in the overlooking offices, and there were problems with water leakage into the videotape area which for a long time was directly beneath.
-Even though there was a foundation stone marked 'BBC 1956' in the basement of the main building, construction began in 1951.

-Arthur Hayes worked on the building from 1956 to 1970 and was responsible for the creation of the original 'BBC Television Centre' lettering on the façade of Studio 1.
-The lettering was later used all over the building, even in tile work outside lift entrances.
-Demands from Broadcasting House meant that Hayes had less time than he had thought to design a decor for the façade, leading to him puncturing a scale foam model of the wall with drawing pins, and thus the birth of the iconic 'Atomic Dots': there are 26 across the façade of Studio 1, each one backlit and clearly visible at night.

 The building as opened in 1960 was extended a number of times, notably along the 'spur' towards Wood Lane in line with the original masterplan although the actual implementation was completed over a number of decades and by different architects.
 Despite a number of extensions, the BBC had to seek accommodation elsewhere, such as the nearby BBC White City complex comprising White City One, a 25,000 square metre office building, and the adjacent Broadcast and Media Centres.

+Helios statue

+In the central courtyard of the doughnut, raised on a central column, is a gilded statue designed by T. B. Huxley-Jones of Helios, the Greek god of the sun, symbolising the radiation of the light of television around the world.
+At the foot of the statue are two reclining figures, symbolising sound and vision, the components of television.
+It was originally a fountain, but owing to the building's unique shape it was too noisy for the staff in the overlooking offices, and there were problems with water leakage into the videotape area which for a long time was directly beneath.